Nakilon/lineprofiler/README.md

 ruby -r lineprofiler my_slow_program.rb
 ```

-On exit it will print something like this:
+On exit (wether the program exited or you've interrupted it via `^C`) it will print the line profiling report, like this:

 ```none
 ...